Sunday, January 22, 2012

 The next week, the headlines were that Sheldon Axelson from Elmo had been killed, also in the last days of the war in the Argonne Forest.

-George D. McMullin -Taken Prisoner
+George D. McMullin Prisoner of War

 But then on December 28, 1918, the Progress announced the happy news that Mrs. Davis had received another telegram telling her that her son was wounded and then taken prisoner by the Germans, but was still alive!

 I'm sure that had to be the dream and hope of every telegram-receiving mother in those times--that a mistake had been made and her son would be coming home!
 He didn't come home until the next May, but he DID come home.
 It is so sad that the Axelsons didn't get the same joyful telegram.
 But like Sheldon said, "War is Hell!"
-It always ends badly for many, many families.
+It ends badly for many, many families.

 These stories become human and interesting when we learn the details.
 Details from journals, letters, postcards, pictures and newspapers make the stories; the stories make history.